Ganesh Thapa: Corruption case

 Following the corruption case of Mohammed bin Hammam.
 British newspaper “The Sunday Times” reported that All Nepal Football Association (ANFA) president Ganesh Thapa had received £115,000 from the banned president of Asian Football Confederation and FIFA’s executive committee.
 The Associated Press revealed that Thapa received an illegal gift of $100,000 from bin Hammam in 2009.
 The money was deposited into the personal bank account of Thapa's son, Gaurav Thapa.

 Thapa later claimed that he borrowed the money for his personal use, and such a revelation would not tarnish the image of Nepal and Nepali football.

 In November 2015 the FIFA Ethics Committee banned him for 10 years.
-Thapa, who was also a member of Nepal’s parliament, appealed the decision at the Court of Arbitration for Sport.

-In 2016, Mani Kunwar, Thapa's brother-in-law, became vice president of ANFA.
+Thapa appealed the decision to FIFA Appeal Committee.
+The Appeal was rejected and his ban from FIFA Ethics Committee was partially confirmed.
+His ban started on 16 April 2015 and ended on 16 April 2025.

 In 2017, Thapa stated that as far as the corruption case was concerned, he had already received clean chit in Nepal, and that time would prove that he was innocent in relation to cases outside Nepal.